NetApp/netapp-dataops-toolkit/netapp_dataops_k8s/DESCRIPTION.md

-The NetApp Data Science Toolkit for Kubernetes is a Python library that makes it simple for data scientists and data engineers to perform various data management tasks within a Kubernetes cluster, such as provisioning a new Kubernetes persistent volume or JupyterLab workspace, near-instantaneously cloning a Kubernetes persistent volume or JupterLab workspace, and near-instantaneously
+The NetApp DataOps Toolkit for Kubernetes is a Python library that makes it simple for developers, data scientists, DevOps engineers, and data engineers to perform various data management tasks within a Kubernetes cluster, such as provisioning a new Kubernetes persistent volume or JupyterLab workspace, near-instantaneously cloning a Kubernetes persistent volume or JupterLab workspace, and near-instantaneously